jtngrg1992/NewsApp/README.md

 - run `yarn ios`.

 5. To run on android, run `yarn android`.
 Make sure that an android device is connected in usb debugging mode.

+## Testing

+1. To run tests, simply run `yarn test` in project directory.
+   Doing so will run all unit tests and will also create a coverage report that can be viewed by opening `coverage/index.html` in your browser of choice.

+## Questions?

+feel free to connect with me on jtngrg1992@hotmail.com or call me on +91-9999464303